feelikeadoll/geisha-ddr-oop-game/README.md

 ## How to play

-Press the right arrow key at the right time and increment your score
+Press the right arrow key (⇦ / ⇧ / ⇩ / ⇨) at the right time and increment your score.

+# Demo

+You can play the game <a href="https://feelikeadoll.github.io/geisha-ddr-oop-game/">here</a>.

 # PLAN OF ACTION